hiyunpeng/My_Go_Game/README.md

 ## My Go Game 简易双人围棋

-This is a **web-based player-to-player Go game** implementation with interactive UI features, including:
-- **Undo function** to revert the last move.
-- **Restart button** to reset the game.
-- **Capture counter** to track captured stones.
-- **Local play** without requiring internet, login, or registration.

-### About
-This game is designed for **offline play**, making it ideal for situations where an internet connection is unavailable.
+This is a **web-based player-to-player Go game** implementation with an interactive UI and enhanced features.
+The game is designed for **offline play**, making it ideal for situations where an internet connection is unavailable.
 It was inspired by experiences of traveling by train, where poor Wi-Fi made it difficult to play online Go games on any device.

+## About
+This project is a **standalone Go game** that runs entirely in the browser.
+It does not require an internet connection, login, or registration.
+The game is designed to be simple, intuitive, and accessible for players of all skill levels.

-### Features
+## Features
 - **Go Board (19x19)**: Implements a standard Go board with star points.
 - **Move Placement**: Players can click to place stones.
-- **Undo**: Allows undoing the last move.
+- **Undo Function**: Revert the last move with the **悔棋 (Undo)** button.
-- **Restart Game**: Resets the board to start a new game.
+- **Restart Game**: Reset the board with the **重新开始 (Restart)** button.
-- **Capture Counter**: Displays captured stones for both players.
+- **Capture Counter**: Tracks captured stones for both players (黑棋俘获 Black Capture and 白棋俘获 White Capture).
-- **Ko Rule Handling**: Prevents immediate repetition of previous board states, which is the hardest part of the game.
+- **Ko Rule Handling**: Prevents immediate repetition of previous board states.
 - **Save & Load Game**: Automatically saves progress using local storage.
 - **Hover Effect**: Shows a preview of stone placement before committing a move.
+- **Front Page**: A welcoming page with options to **Start Game** or **Quit Game**.
+- **Thank-You Page**: A page to thank players after quitting the game, with a link to return to the front page.
 ### Installation

 1. Clone this repository:
    ```sh
    git clone https://github.com/your-username/go-game.git